bjgoddard/BenAddon/README.md

-# BenUI
+# BenAddon

-BenUI (XML, Lua) contains improvements to the default interface in World of Warcraft Classic.
+BenAddon (XML, Lua) contains improvements to the default interface in World of Warcraft Classic.

 To install, download the .zip and place the included folder into your WorldOfWarcraft/_classic_/Interface/Addons folder.